TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Comment.rst

 f:comment
 =========

-Evrything inside an `f:comment` ViewHelper will be removed.
+Everything inside an `f:comment` ViewHelper will be removed.
 ViewHelpers within an `f:comment` block will not be executed.
 This ViewHelper is most useful when debugging a website: for example, you can temporarily wrap a `f:for` loop with an `f:comment` ViewHelper to stop it from being executed.